 - As adults we best learn through experience

 - Participating in a group with other caring people can normalise one’s own experiences

 - Sharing of stories allows us to connect with one another in ways that build understanding and decrease isolation

-NB This course includes a ‘follow up’ session one month after the course finishes, providing participants with the opportunity to address any personal challenges that have emerged following the finish of the course.
+NB Where feasible this course includes a ‘follow up’ session one month after the course finishes, providing participants with the opportunity to address any personal challenges that have emerged following the finish of the course.